-A2.3 Female Genital Mutilation
+8.9 Female Genital Mutilation

-- 1. Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - 2.
-Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM. - 3.
-From 31st October 2015, regulated health and social care professionals and teachers in England and Wales must report 'known' cases of FGM in under 18's which they identify in the course of their professional work to the police. - 4.
-The Home Office has published procedural information on the duty to help health and social care professionals, teachers and the police understand: the legal requirements placed upon them; a suggested process to follow; and an overview of the action which may be taken if they fail to comply with the duty. it also aims to give the police an understanding of the duty and the next steps upon receiving a report. - Home Office: Mandatory Reporting of FGM procedure information - FGM Mandatory Reporting Fact Sheet - FGM Reporting Flowchart for under 18's
+- All schools and colleges have a legal obligation to report acts of Female Genital Mutilation. - Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM. - From 31st October 2015, regulated health and social care professionals and teachers in England and Wales must report 'known' cases of FGM in under 18's which they identify in the course of their professional work to the police. - The Home Office has published procedural information on the duty to help health and social care professionals, teachers and the police understand: the legal requirements placed upon them, a suggested process to follow, and an overview of the action which may be taken if they fail to comply with the duty.
+It also aims to give the police an understanding of the duty and the next steps upon receiving a report. - Guidance can be obtained here; - i.
+Home Office: Mandatory Reporting of FGM procedure information - ii.
+FGM Mandatory Reporting Fact Sheet - iii.
+FGM Reporting Flowchart for under 18's

-A2.4 Preventing Radicalisation
+8.10 Preventing Radicalisation

-- Protecting children from the risk of radicalisation should be seen as part of schools' wider safeguarding duties, and is similar in nature to protecting children from other forms of harm and abuse.
-During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised. - 2.
-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism7.
+- Protecting children from the risk of radicalisation should be seen as part of our school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
+During the process of radicalisation it is possible to intervene to prevent vulnerable people being radicalised. - Radicalisation refers to the process by which a person comes to support any form of violent extremism6, including terrorism.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways and settings.
-Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an
+Specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online and with specific needs for which an extremist or terrorist group may appear to provide an answer.
+The internet and the use of social media in particular has become a major factor in the radicalisation of young people.

-7 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+6 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas

-- extremist or terrorist group may appear to provide an answer.
-The internet and the use of social media in particular has become a major factor in the radicalisation of young people. - 3.
-As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+• As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
 School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.